UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_05.md

 Notes:

-We have condensed the data structures characteristics into 1 convenient table for you.
+We have condensed the data structures characteristics into a convenient table for you.

 ---

-# Let’s practice what we learned\!
+# Let’s apply what we learned\!

 Notes: <br>